-High attendance and punctuality are vitally important to the development of your child - academically, socially and in developing and sustaining a positive disposition.
+High attendance and punctuality is vitally important to the development of your child - academically, socially and it terms of developing and sustain a positive mindset.
 We have a shared attendance policy with our local schools, based on the local authority model policy (a copy is given to parents on joining the school and is also available to download from the school website).